ScottDay/FRC-Cpp-Course/README.md

 A basic introduction to C++ intended for Curtin FRC teams

+FYI: THIS IS STILL A WORK IN PROGRESS

 ## Requirements

 You can use any C++ IDE/editor and compiler to follow this course.